frontendninja10/frontendninja10/README.md

 ## About Me
 I'm Kuku Babafemi, a proficient Software Engineer specializing in Frontend Web Development.
 When I'm building software, I prioritize excellence, simplicity, and speed.

-### What I Enjoy
+## What I Enjoy
-- Studying documentations and making notes.
+- Studying documentation and making notes.
 - Learning!
 Learning!
 Learning!
 - Contributing to Open Source.